Transformers learn to implement preconditioned gradient descent for in-context learning: Setting: training linear transformers over random linear regression

-\end{list} Hence, we analyze a spectrum of settings from single-layer transformers to multi-layer transformers.
+\emphh{\underline{Goal: the landscape analysis of the training objective functions.}} We are interested in understanding how the optimization of $f$ leads to in-context learning.
+We investigate this question by analyzing its loss landscape.
+Such analysis is challenging due to two major reasons: \emph{(i) $f$ is non-convex in parameters $\{ P_i, Q_i\}$ even for a single layer transformer. (ii) The cross-product structures in attention makes $f$ a highly nonlinear function in its parameters. } Hence, we analyze a spectrum of settings from single-layer transformers to multi-layer transformers.
 For simpler settings such as single-layer transformers, we prove stronger results such as the full characterization of the global minimizers.
 For networks with more layers, we characterize the structure of critical points.
 Furthermore, we provide algorithmic interpretations of the critical points.
+Table~\ref{tab:summary} summarizes our results for various parameteric models.

-As a warm-up, we begin with the single layer case, i.e., the case when $k=1$.
+\begin{remark}[\emphh{Optimizing \eqref{def:ICL linear} vs. practical transformer optimization}] Interestingly, a recent work by \cite{ahn2023linear} reports that common optimization algorithms such as SGD/ADAM behave remarkably similarly on the (linear Transformers + linear regression) problem as they do on (practical transformers + real language modeling tasks).
+In particular, they reproduce several distinctive features of transformer optimization under a simple shallow linear transformer.
+This work suggests that (linear transformer + linear regression) may serve as a good proxy for understanding practical transformer optimization. \end{remark}